Williams scores 2 TDs, Notre Dame stifles Georgia Tech 31-13

 THE TAKEAWAY

-Notre Dame: After struggling to beat Louisville at home, the Fighting Irish have looked much more like a Top 10 team the last couple of weeks against ACC weaklings Pittsburgh and Georgia Tech.
+Notre Dame: After struggling to beat Louisville 12-7 at home, the Fighting Irish have looked much more like a Top 10 team the last couple of weeks in dominant wins over ACC weaklings Pittsburgh and Georgia Tech.
 But even without Lawrence, Clemson will clearly provide a much stiffer challenge.
-Notre Dame needs a big game from Book and another stout defensive performance to knock off the five-time reigning ACC champions.
+Notre Dame needs a big game from Book and another stout defensive performance to have any chance of knocking off the five-time reigning ACC champions.

 Georgia Tech: It was a dismal offensive performance for the Yellow Jackets, who didn’t manage any offensive points until Jordan Mason scored a meaningless TD midway through the fourth quarter.
-The only other scoring opportunity ended with freshman quarterback Jeff Sims getting sacked on third down and Jude Kelley missing a 44-yaard field goal.
+The only other scoring opportunity ended with Sims getting sacked on third down and Jude Kelley missing badly on a 44-yard field goal attempt.
 The Jackets managed just 88 yards rushing on 33 carries, a 2.7-yard average.

 UP NEXT